 - Does he or she give you confidence that your legal problem will be resolved in a cost-effective way?

 - Expect that any attorney you hire will delegate a lot of responsibility to his or her staff.
 So you'll want to evaluate how the lawyer's staff treats you, since they are a reflection of how the lawyer practices.
 At a minimum, both the lawyer and his or her staff should treat you courteously and professionally.

 - Ask about conflicts of interest.
 Does the lawyer represent your employer or other interested party?

-- Ask for references.
+- Ask for references, and then follow up.
 You should talk to people who could comment on the lawyer's skills and trustworthiness.
 The best reference is one of the lawyer's current or former clients.
-You can also check with other lawyers.

 - Ask for a copy of a firm brochure and promotional materials.
 Crosscheck these materials against other sources and references.

 Discussing Money Matters With Your Lawyer